king17pvp/neural-machine-transalation-eng-vi/README.md

 ## Training

-I used Adam optimizer, with the initial learning rate = 1e-4 And trained on 10 epoches, using batch size of 16
+I used Adam optimizer, with the initial learning rate = 1e-4 The model was trained on 10 epoches, using batch size of 16

 ## Result